hazlema/SQLParse/README.md

 As you can see in the above query, you only need to set the dataset for the first function in the chain.

-The chain is smart, for instance if there is no **Where** statement in your query and you chain processes **Where**, it will skip over that part.
+The chain is smart, for instance if there is no **Where** statement in your query,  your chain processes will skip over that part.

 ## *Test Results*
 ```